All Products

 ARGS: <in_table/input_partition> <out_table/output_partition>

-Commands for public cloud (out-of-band) users:
+Command for public cloud (external) users:

 ##@resource_reference{"swing-1.0.jar"}